Vyral/base-template/_posts/2019-05-31-answering-some-common-home-buying-questions.md

 **What’s the difference between a pre-qualification and a pre-approval?**

 When you get pre-qualified with a lender, they’re going to pull your credit, look at your income, and get an idea of whether or not you can pre-qualify for a certain amount.
-A pre-approval, on the other hand, will involve the lender verifying your credit and income through taxa documents and sending that information to their underwriter to get you fully pre-approved for a loan.
+A pre-approval, on the other hand, will involve the lender verifying your credit and income through tax documents and sending that information to their underwriter to get you fully pre-approved for a loan.
 In a competitive seller’s market like we’re in now, a pre-approval letter goes a lot further in getting a seller to accept your offer.

 **What kind of offer should I make in this market?**

-It’s important to have a good sense of the market stats and the comparable sales, but right now, properties in the month of April are selling at 98.2% of their list price.
-You’re going to have to put an offer together that’s pretty much at list price if not higher.
-You’ll also need to include as few concessions as possible and maybe shorten some timelines for a quicker sale.
+It’s important to have a good sense of the market stats and the comparable sales, but properties in April sold at 98.2% of their list price.You’re going to have to put an offer together that’s pretty much at list price if not higher.
+You’ll also need to include as few contingencies as possible and maybe shorten some timelines for a quicker sale.
 Putting a strong earnest money deposit down helps you stand out as well.&nbsp;

 If you have any more questions about buying a home, selling a home, or anything else related to real estate, don’t hesitate to give me a call or send me an email today.
 I look forward to hearing from you soon.